 Breakfast Among the Morning Glories at The Inn at English Meadows

-Many people associate New England travel with charming B&B experiences, and to that end The Inn at English Meadows does not disappoint.
+Many people associate New England travel with lovely B&B experiences, and to that end The Inn at English Meadows does not disappoint.
 The Inn’s charmingly appointed historic rooms and suites are just a short walk from some of the area’s most rugged and beautiful coastline.
-They also have a lovely patio where summer guests enjoy breakfast among the morning glories.
+They also have a lush patio where summer guests enjoy breakfast among the morning glories.

-Owners Dave and Kate Parisi have worked tirelessly to keep what was once a home dairy business looking pristine.
-Today, you can look them up in the Select Registry of Distinguished Inns of North America– a great honor.
+Owner and Innkeeper Elizabeth Arruda has worked tirelessly to keep what was once a home dairy business looking pristine.
+Today, you can look her property up in the Select Registry of Distinguished Inns of North America– a great honor.
 The homemade breakfast– best enjoyed on the small, flower-covered terrace– is particularly charming.
 Expect items like homemade Maine blueberry muffins; fluffy, farm-fresh eggs with local greens; and fresh orange juice.
 What’s not to love?

 The Yachtsman Hotel & Marina Club offers 30 luxurious harbor front bungalows with garden terraces and luxe designer furnishings by local power couple/design partners Louise and Ralph Hurlbutt, of Hurlbutt Designs.
 Expect bright, elegant colors, lushly padded headboards, and fabulous Adirondack chairs that are signature to the area.